john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 ## GPT-4 Turbo

-On the other hand, GPT-4 Turbo has a feature called JSON mode, which ensures valid JSON output[^6][^8][^9].
+On the other hand, GPT-4 Turbo(and also 3.5 Turbo) has a feature called JSON mode, which ensures valid JSON output[^6][^8][^9].
 This feature addresses previous challenges of generating JSON, such as improperly escaped characters, and facilitates data structuring[^6].
 With the new JSON mode, developers can instruct GPT-4 Turbo to return structured data, vital for consistency and reliability in applications involving web development, data analytics, and machine learning[^6].

 ## Conclusion

 So, if your primary requirement is to get structured JSON output, GPT-4 Turbo with its JSON mode would be a better choice.
 However, if you need to analyze images and get detailed descriptions, GPT-4 Vision would be more suitable.
 Please note that the exact details might vary based on the specific version of the API and the specific engine you're using.
 Always refer to the official [OpenAI API documentation](https://api.openai.com/v1/chat/completions) for the most accurate information.

-If your main objective is to do both, then allow GPT-4 Vision to convert the images to markdown, and then allow GPT-4 Turbo to convert this markdown to JSON.
+If your main objective is to do both, then something you might do is allow GPT-4 Vision to convert the images to markdown, and then allow GPT-4 Turbo to convert this markdown to JSON.

 > Source: Conversation with Bing, 2/23/2024